MicrosoftDocs/azure-media-services/media-services/latest/includes/term-muxing.md

 title: Muxing
 ---

-**Muxing** - A way of combining multiples signals such as video, audio, and caption streams into one MP4 or TS segment.
+**Muxing** - A way of combining multiple signals such as video, audio, and caption streams into one MP4 or TS segment.